 This trope is about two characters or factions that antagonize each other.
-The specific relationship the two of them share can vary from mere rivalry, to being sworn enemies, to just being complete opposites, but the point is that they are pretty much Foils to each others, and most likely to not be in a good relationship.
+The specific relationship the two of them share can vary from mere rivalry, to being sworn enemies, to just being complete opposites, but the point is that they are pretty much Foils to each other, and most likely to not be in a good relationship.
 Typically, their archetypes use the following rules:

 - The Rogues, on the other hand, usually are Chaotic, prone to Combat Pragmatism and cunning (they may have a code of conduct as well, but it will usually be less strict than the Chevaliers').
-They favor light armor (if they wear armor at all), and will use daggers, knifes, or other small weapons that are more reliable for stealth than an open fight.
+They favor light armor (if they wear armor at all), and will use daggers, knives, or other small weapons that are more reliable for stealth than an open fight.
 If evil, they will frequently be hired killers or some nebulous criminal organisation trying to scheme for domination.
-If not, expect people to not trust them as easily as Knights.
+If good, they are most certainly Loveable Rogues, but expect people to not trust them as easily as Knights anyway.

 - One Piece: In general, the pirates are the rogues, and the Marines are the chevaliers who're trying to stop the pirates.
 Their morality, however, can be all over the place.